TrellixVulnTeam/swahilipython_SCMU/Doc/library/curses.ascii.rst

 .. data:: controlnames

-   A 33-element string array that contains the ASCII mnemonics for the thirty-two ASCII control characters from 0 (NUL) to 0x1f (US), in order, plus the mnemonic ``SP`` for the space character.
+   A 33-element string array that contains the ASCII mnemonics for the thirty-two ASCII control characters kutoka 0 (NUL) to 0x1f (US), in order, plus the mnemonic ``SP`` for the space character.